ImpowerKev/test/README.md

    ```bash
    streamlit run app.py
    ```
-   The page will show the current count of open Epics and display any connection errors on screen.
+   The page shows the number of open Epics and includes a **Refresh** button to update the count.
+Credentials are read from `st.secrets` so when deploying to Streamlit Community Cloud you should create a `.streamlit/secrets.toml` file (based on the provided example) and add your organization URL, project and PAT there.

 ## CLI Usage